Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Analytical Modeling Framework

 Suppose we want to deploy $C$ Transformer model layers on an FPGA.
 The total MAC units must not exceed the capacity of the device.
 Since we employ a dataflow design that unfolds all the layers on-board, the required MAC units are simply the sum of the MAC units for each layer.
 This requirement can be expressed as:

 where $M_{\text{tot}}$ represents the total available compute power of an FPGA in terms of MACs per cycle, which can be obtained from the official data sheets.
-For FPGAs with specialized compute blocks~\cite{vck5000,stratix10}, we can convert their compute power to match the frequency of the programming logic, thus obtaining an overall value $M_{\text{tot}}$ for the entire FPGA.
+For FPGAs with specialized compute blocks (e.g., AI Engine~\cite{vck5000} and AI Tensor Blocks~\cite{stratix10}), we can convert their compute power to match the frequency of the programming logic, thus obtaining an overall value $M_{\text{tot}}$ for the entire FPGA.
+For example, the VCK5000 FPGA~\cite{vck5000} has 400 AI Engines, each of which can compute 128 MACs/cycle at 1GHz.
+Therefore, the equivalent compute power at 250MHz is 128$\times$400$\times$1GHz/250MHz, which is 204800 MACs/cycle.